nikhil27gargeya/nikhil27gargeya.github.io/oop.md

 A class is a unit that has methods and attributes as a part of it.
 This class exposes specific data using access specifiers.

 Abstraction:
-Simplified classes over complex implementation code (ie. ignition switch vs engine mechanics)
+Simplified classes over complex implementation code (ie. ignition switch vs engine mechanics).
+Interfaces and Abstract Classes.
+Interface: contract that specifies the implementation of a class that implements it

 Polymorphism:
 Uniform treatment of classes in a class hierarchy.
 Allows the same code to be used with different objects and behave differently with each.